AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 SHA256(Store ID + Currency + Is-Logged-In + Customer group + Customer tax rate + Salt value)
 ```

-Magento caches the results of all applicable queries.
+The application caches the results of all applicable queries.
 If you specify the resultant hash as the input value for the `X-Magento-Cache-Id` header of a GraphQL request, then the cached results can be loaded.
 Although POST requests are not cached, the resultant hashed value provide more opportunities to obtain updated cache IDs.

 To define additional factors for computing `X-Magento-Cache-Id` hash values, add a section similar to the following to the [di.xml file]({{page.baseurl}}/extension-dev-guide/build/di-xml-file.html) of a custom module.
 The `argument name` must be set to `idFactorProviders`, with the additional attribute names assigned as `item names`.